zizhendeng/Precision-Medication/README.md

 ```

 ## Usage
 The framework supports multiple disease cohorts.
 Example data loaders for public datasets (MIMIC-III derived) and private datasets are provided in `LoadData.py`.
-'The main training and treatment strategy optimization is in test.py'
+The main training and treatment strategy optimization is in `test.py`

 ### Data Preparation